Europe Facilities Management Market Size

 |Rest of Europe|

-Commercial Buildings Segment to hold significant share in the market
+Commercial Buildings Segment to hold Significant Market Share

 - Investment firms typically focus on the European residential or commercial property markets.
 Commercial buildings offer lucrative opportunities, making them an appealing form of investment in the region.
-As a result, the region's growth in the Facility Management Market during the forecast period will be aided.
+As a result, it will aid the region's growth in the Facility Management Market during the forecast period.
 Commercial investments suggest higher cash flow potential and frequently provide better returns on investment.

-- The Facility Management market is witnessing multiple partnership activities between the vendors and commercial entities in Europe.
-For instance, in June 2022, BNP Paribas Real Estate (BNPPRE) was selected by the Government Property Agency (GPA) as its new strategic partner for national real estate and financial services.
-The agency's continuous growth is supported by this new strategic agreement with BNPPRE, which provides quality financial management services for real estate and property-related matters.
-The GPA added that the organization aspires to attract top-tier strategic partners to guarantee that the agency offers a modernized, shared, sustainable, and cost-effective government estate that enables civil servants to function effectively throughout every country and region of the UK.
+- The Facility Management market is witnessing multiple partnership activities between vendors and commercial entities in Europe.
+For instance, this year, BNP Paribas Real Estate (BNPPRE) was selected by the Government Property Agency (GPA) as its new strategic partner for national real estate and financial services.
+This new strategic agreement with BNPPRE supports the agency's continuous growth, which provides quality financial management services for real estate and property-related matters.
+The GPA added that the organization aspired to attract top-tier strategic partners to guarantee that the agency offered a modernized, shared, sustainable, and cost-effective government estate, enabling civil servants to function effectively throughout every country and region of the UK.

-- Similarly, in October 2021, Siemens Energy, which recently separated from Siemens AG to operate as a separate company, extended its collaboration with Parisian Company for the Railways and Electric Tramways industry (SPIE SA) for three years to ensure technical facility management for Siemen's office and production space, which totals about 385,000 square meters.
+- Similarly, in October last year, Siemens Energy, recently separated from Siemens AG to operate as another company, extended its collaboration with Parisian Company for the Railways and Electric Tramways industry (SPIE SA).
+This collaboration is for three years to ensure technical facility management for Siemen's office and production space, which totaled about 385,000 sq mt.
+Such long-term agreements also shape the secure service portfolio for commercial services, encouraging other companies to opt for such schemes.

-- The German facility management service growth is attributed to the increasing demand for customized solutions for different in-house and outsourced facility management.
+- Such digitalization trends of turning new and old commercial buildings into smart buildings help boost property values and support facility managers and property owners.
+Similarly, the growth of the German facility management service attributes to the increasing demand for customized solutions for different in-house and outsourced facility management.
 Moreover, the rising number of commercial and residential buildings in major cities pushes the need for facility management services across the country.
-Rapid infrastructure development and the increasing focus on integrated facility management services are anticipated to influence the studied market positively.
+Rapid infrastructure development and the increasing focus on integrated facility management services will influence the studied market positively.

 - Modern offices with long-term tenants remain highly sought-after by investors despite all the discussions surrounding hybrid working.
-The growing business acumen among industry leaders and diversification of the economy from automobile industries to other avenues is expected to increase the demand for facility management services in the country.
+The growing business acumen among industry leaders and diversification of the economy from automobile industries to other avenues will increase the demand for facility management services in the region.

 To understand key trends, Download Sample Report